phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Clinton Tweets: 136886
+#Number of Clinton Tweets: 137300
-#Number of Trump Tweets: 118580
+#Number of Trump Tweets: 119272
-#Number of Rubio Tweets: 32457
+#Number of Rubio Tweets: 32693
-#Total Number of Tweets: 23830
+#Number of Bush Tweets: 12283
-#Number of Bush Tweets: 12215
+#Number of Carson Tweets: 11837
-#Number of Carson Tweets: 11735
+#Number of Sanders Tweets: 3447
-#Number of Sanders Tweets: 3245
+#Total Number of Tweets:
 ---